CSCfi/mscr-docs/docs/voc-service/getting-started.md

 You can add one or more concepts to the glossary by selecting "Add new concept".
 Adding a concept is done as described in section 3.
 Glossary home page#3.Glossary home page-Adding concepts to the glossary .

 **Importing concepts using a file**.
-You can import concepts into the dictionary using a file by selecting "Import concepts".
+You can import concepts into the vocabulary using a file by selecting "Import concepts".
 More detailed instructions on importing concepts using a file can be found on page 5.
 Importing concepts using files .

 **Adding a collection of terms to the vocabulary**.
-You can add a new concept collection to the dictionary by selecting "Add new collection".
+You can add a new concept collection to the vocabulary by selecting "Add new collection".
 First, fill in the basic information for the concept collection.

 ![Alt text](../assets/voc-service-screenshots/add-collection.png)